aryanshetty03/pmaWeatherApp/README.md

 This will run the backend at http://127.0.0.1:5000.

-Then you can head into the frontend either in another terminal or any way of your choice
+Head into the frontend directory either in another terminal or any way of your choice
 ### `cd frontend`
 ### `npm start`
 Runs the app in the development mode.\